MKLab-ITI/pygrank/docs/userguide/quickstart.md

 # Quickstart

 ## 1. Install and import
 Install the library using `pip install pygrank` and import it.
 Construct a node ranking algorithm from a graph filter by incrementally applying postprocessors using >>.
 There are many components and parameters available.
-You can use [autotuning](autotuning.md) to find good configurations.
+Use [autotuning](autotuning.md) to find good configurations.

 ```python
 import pygrank as pg